-In 2021, a massive tree-planting program will be launched as part of the Ecology Action Center’s 50th-anniversary celebration.
-While exact targets are still being developed, over the next couple of decades, we hope to help coordinate the planting of thousands of trees in McLean County.
+In 2021, a massive tree-planting program has been launched as part of the Ecology Action Center’s 50th-anniversary celebration.
+While exact targets are still being developed, over the next decade, we plan to plant at least 100,000 new trees in McLean County.

 - Trees help improve air quality.
 Our community is close to exceeding National Ambient Air Quality Standards for ozone, an air quality pollutant that contributes to asthma and other respiratory diseases.

 - Trees are one of the most cost-effective strategies for carbon sequestration.

 - Trees help provide watershed protection, increase wildlife habitat, and offer opportunities for recreation areas, as demonstrated by the McLean County Greenways Plan.

 - Back in the early days of the Ecology Action Center in the 1970’s and 1980’s, when the organization was known as Operation Recycle, profits from recycling drives were utilized for tree planting efforts including helping to plant Comlara Park on Evergreen Lake.